top of page

 The Winning Strategy: A "Transition Role"

-The first thing to know is that career change toward more meaningful work takes time and does not happen overnight.
-That means you need to be thinking ahead and taking calculated action to pave the path to where you ultimately want to go.
+The first thing to know is that career change toward more meaningful, aligned work takes time and does not happen overnight.
+And so, a bit of thinking ahead and taking calculated action is both grounding and helpful to pave the path to where you ultimately want to go.
 You first need reflective time and space to explore what type of work you’d love and is within your genius zone.
 Then, when you identify a new line of work you’re interested in, a great way to prepare for making that change is to test and play in that area to build up confidence and clarity before actually starting in this new line of work as your full time employment or business.

 What I’ve experienced and advise my clients who want career change toward more meaningful work but are starting out in a high-pressure work situation is to consider what I call a “transition role.”
 Most simply put, a transition role involves strategically taking on a new role that feels lighter and gives you the time and space to explore what’s next in your career path.
 It is not your dream job.
 It is temporary.
 It is a bridge between your high pressure dissatisfying work and creating the career you love and where your work feels like play.
 Inside your transition role, you use the extra time you have from the lesser demands to either explore your genius and learn the work you’d love to do or you begin testing and exploring the new area of work you know you want to ultimately move into.